stefanlindblad/schemeMate/README.md

 * </> <=/>= - lesser / greater equal then
 * and / or / not - logic operators

+### Implemented list functions:
+* car - Returns head element of a list
+* cdr - Returns tail element of a list
+* cons - Constructs a new list from given element and list

 ### Implemented type check functions:
 * int? - All parameters int type?
 * string? - All parameters string type?